 The City of Tacoma, Washington (the "City"), Light Division, doing business as Tacoma Power ("Tacoma Power"), is a municipal corporation under the Constitution and laws of the State of Washington.
-Tacoma Power of the City's Department of Public Utilities operates the City's electrical generation, transmission and distribution facilities and its telecommunication system.
+Tacoma Power of the City's Department of Public Utilities maintains and operates the City's electrical generation, transmission, and distribution facilities.